 The first is called the ‘Longhouse,’ where you will see a house reminiscent of the early settler’s dwellings here in Iceland.
 This settlement exhibition is a truly unique opportunity to immerse yourself in the history of Iceland.

 You will then move into a multi-projection experience that transports you from the formation of this island right through to the modern-day.

 Then it’s time to take flight.
 In a comfortable seat, you sit in front of a 20-meter spherical screen.

 The high definition film visuals, mixed with the movements of your seat, will give you the sensation of soaring above the land of fire and ice.

-FlyOver Iceland is an unforgettable experience that both visitors and locals praise, saying they would happily do again and again.
+FlyOver Iceland is an unforgettable experience that both visitors and locals praise, saying they would happily do it again and again.

 We hope you enjoyed this list of the best things to do in Reykjavik.
 It is diverse in its scope and includes indoor and outdoor activities so that you can enjoy the city regardless of the weather.
 Let us know in the comments what your favorite thing to do in Reykjavik is.